Skip to content

 Rapise lets you record and play automated tests against native applications on a variety of mobile devices using the Android operating system.
 Rapise gives you the flexibility to test your applications on either real or simulated devices.

-This section explains how to setup your environment for mobile testing, once that is done, you can the go to the section that explains the process for using Rapise to actually perform mobile testing.
+This section explains how to set up your environment for mobile testing.
+Once that is done, you can then go to the section that explains the process of using Rapise for mobile testing.

-Rapise uses a third-party open-source tool called Appium that is used to actually host the mobile devices and Rapise essentially communicates to the device via Appium.
+Rapise uses a third-party, open-source tool called Appium to host mobile devices.
+Rapise essentially communicates with the device via Appium.

 Testing Architectures

-Rapise runs on Windows computers (PC) and Android devices (both real and simulated) can be tested on either an Apple Macintosh (Mac) computer or a PC.
-So this means that there are two separate possible testing environments that you may need to setup:
+Rapise runs on Windows computers (PCs).
+Android devices (both real and simulated) can be tested on either an Apple Macintosh (Mac) computer or a PC.
+This means there are two possible testing environments that you may need to set up:

-The steps for setting each of these will be described separately.
+The steps for setting up each of these will be described separately.

-For physical Android devices the architecture looks like:
+For physical Android devices, the architecture looks like this:

-For simulated Android devices (using the Android Virtual Device Manager) the architecture looks like:
+For simulated Android devices (using the Android Virtual Device Manager), the architecture looks like this:

 Using a Mac to Host Android Emulator and Devices